takinoy/zen-gtk-themes/README.md

-zen-gtk-themes version 0.3.15
+zen-gtk-themes version 0.3.16
 -----------------------------

 Author : Cédric Leporcq
 Released under the GPL license
-Date : June 07, 2013
+Date : June 29, 2013

 Sources : https://github.com/cedl38/zen-gtk-themes

 The main goal of this theme is to keep it simple, consistent and being visually appealing.

 Features :
- - thin menubar, toolbar and icons
+ - thin menubar and toolbar
  - compatibility with Xfce widgets, Xfce notify theme
- - seven pre-configured color schemes compatibles with gnome and Xfce : Zen, Zen-blua, Zen-griza, Zen-nigra, Zen-nokto, Zen-verda, Zen-papero.
+ - seven pre-configured color schemes : Zen, Zen-blua, Zen-griza, Zen-nigra, Zen-nokto, Zen-verda, Zen-papero.

 This version use only the clearlook engine.